pby5/face_detection_caffe1/README.md

 #face_detection_caffe2

-This is an implementation of "" (arxiv 2016) in caffe.
+This is an implementation of "Face Detection with the Faster R-CNN" (arxiv) in caffe.

 We train with wider face dataset + vgg16 network pre-training + faster rcnn + multi scale represention + l2 normalize + scale, more information you can refer to above paper.
 Introduction